refinedblessing/inventory-management-frontend/README.md

 ## Overview

 This is the frontend component of an Inventory Management web application built using Next.js.
 It provides a user-friendly interface for managing inventory items, categories, suppliers, stores, and more.
-This is still a _WIP_

 ## Features